AIForces/AIForcesAPI/docs/source/media.rst

 Task uploads
 """"""""""""

+.. warning:: Consult with the main problemsetting doc :ref:`problemsetting-label`

 Task file inspection is the main use for this feature, so it is necessary to discuss it in more depth.
 There is no access to the original source files, but only to those that are the result of the task compilation.
 It should expose